Who can apply: Persons residing in Canada and Canadian citizens residing abroad.

 Conditions of employment

 Reliability Status security clearance

-• Valid Medical (new hires: Transport Canada Marine Medical or Health Canada Periodic 3)
+• Valid Medical (Transport Canada Marine Medical or Health Canada Periodic 3)

 • Valid Canadian Passport